cauwt/articles/indicator_matrix_en.md

 A matrix contains different dimensions which are "mental perspectives" of users to observe, consider or describe things.
 Dimensions are the core part of an indicator matrix.
 Indicators themselves have no meanings without dimensions.

-Dimensions can be divided to qualitative and quantitative ones.
-The former is represented by text, taking city, gender, job and etc for example.
+Dimensions can be grouped into qualitative and quantitative ones.
+The former is represented by text labels, taking city, gender, job and etc. for example.
 The latter is represented by values, such as salary, age and etc. We need to group the quantitative dimensions.

 #### 1.2 The Life Cycle of An Indicator Matrix